yuristrelets/clipbot/README.md

 # clipbot
-Clipboard History Manager with Electron and React (coming soon)
+Clipboard History Manager with Electron and React

 # How to run
 - `npm i`